MSSE Advising Information

-- EDCI 501 Inquiry through Science & Engineering Practices (2 credits)**
+- MSSE 501 Inquiry through Science & Engineering Practices (2 credits) (fall, spring, summer)

-- EDCI 504 Assessment and Evaluation (3 credits), enroll fall or spring
+- EDCI 504 Assessment and Evaluation (3 credits) (fall or spring)

-- EDCI 505 Foundations in Action Research (3 credits), enroll spring only
+- EDCI 505 Foundations in Action Research (3 credits) (spring only)

-- EDCI 509 Implementing Action Research (3 credits), enroll fall only
+- EDCI 509 Implementing Action Research (3 credits) (fall only)

-- EDCI 575 Capstone Project/Symposium in Science Education (3 credits), enroll summer only
+- EDCI 575 Capstone Project/Symposium in Science Education (3 credits) (summer only)

 Note 2: MSU classes with the number “588” (workshops or professional development) may not be used for a graduate degree program of study.